TimvanScherpenzeel/spars/README.md

 ## API

-### Generated

-Contains automatically generated GPU benchmarking data.
-This is done by scraping the latest version of `https://www.notebookcheck.net/`.

 ### Analytics

 Contains code to help you set up Google Analytics tracking and reporting of individual events.
 The reporting of events are optionally throttled using `requestIdleCallback` which guarantees no interference with higher priority code.